Intensive Turkish Language

 Oral practice will proceed from exchange of greetings to common everyday exchanges, especially of the type foreign students are likely to encounter in Turkey.
 The approach is interactive and involves pair-work and role playing.

-Specially prepared audio tapes are supplemented by video tapes from Turkish television in the latter part of the course to expose students to different types of speech.
+Specially prepared audio tapes are supplemented by video tapes from Turkish television in the latter part of the module to expose students to different types of speech.

 - Rona, Bengisu, 1989.
 Turkish in Three Months.
 Woodbridge, Suffolk: Hugo.

 - Underhill, Robert, 1976.
 Turkish Grammar.
 Cambridge, MA: MIT Press.

 - Alderson, A. D. & H. C. Hony, 1978.
 The Oxford English-Turkish Dictionary.
 Second edition.
 Oxford: Oxford University Press.